Optimal promotions of new products on networks: Optimal promotions on infinite complete networks

 Let us consider the adoption level and the spending rate at the end of the planning horizon: \begin{corollary} Assume the conditions of Corollary~{\rm \ref{cor:opt_complete_pq}}. \begin{enumerate} \item If $T<\infty$, then $f^{\rm opt}(T)<1$, $s_p^{\rm opt}(T)>0$, and $s_q^{\rm opt}(T)>0$. \item If $T=\infty$, then $\lim\limits_{t\to\infty}f^{\rm opt}(t)=1$ and $ \lim\limits_{t\to\infty}s_p^{\rm opt}(t)=\lim\limits_{t\to\infty}s_q^{\rm opt}(t)=0. $ \end{enumerate} \end{corollary} \begin{proof} See appendix~\ref{app:cor:s_infty}. \end{proof}

-Thus, when $T<\infty$, there exist nonadopters as $t\to T$ even in the presence of the optimal promotion, see Figure~\ref{fig:T20_opt}B. Therefore, the promotion continues until the last minute, see Figure~\ref{fig:T20_opt}A. In contrast, when $T$ is infinite there are no non-adopters as $t\to\infty$, and so $s_p^{\rm opt}$ and $s_q^{\rm opt}$ vanish as $t\to T$, see Figure~\ref{fig:pq_opt}.
+Indeed, the optimal promotion at~$T$ is the maximizer of the profit rate at $T$, see~\eqref{eq:argmaxTgen}.
+Hence, $s_p^{\rm opt}(T)$ and $s_q^{\rm opt}(T)$ are positive if and only if there are still non-adopters at time~$T$.
+When $T<\infty$, there exist nonadopters as $t\to T$ even in the presence of the optimal promotion, see Figure~\ref{fig:T20_opt}B. Therefore, the promotion continues until the last minute, see Figure~\ref{fig:T20_opt}A. In contrast, when $T$ is infinite there are no non-adopters as $t\to\infty$, and so $s_p^{\rm opt}$ and $s_q^{\rm opt}$ vanish as $t\to T$, see Figure~\ref{fig:pq_opt}.